cyberark/cyberark-conjur-cli/CONTRIBUTING.md

   connection to see the changes.
 1. Drag the executable/zip to the shared folder.
 You should now see it on your local machine.

-The zips should be called the following:
+The archives should be called the following:

 ```
-conjur-cli-rhel-7.zip
+conjur-cli-rhel-7.tar.gz
-conjur-cli-rhel-8.zip
+conjur-cli-rhel-8.tar.gz
 conjur-cli-windows.zip
 conjurcli.dmg
 ```